 The focus of this post.

-- Comprehensive features (Sessions, Agent Squad, Task Board, Memory Browser, Token Usage, Scheduled Jobs, Spawn Control).
+The pros are 5-minute install via OpenClaw chat, polished UI, comprehensive features (Sessions, Agent Squad, Task Board, Memory Browser, Token Usage, Scheduled Jobs, Spawn Control), active maintenance, and free open source.

 For 95% of OpenClaw users, this is the best choice.